 Channels for Roku devices and smart TVs

-The Roku OS is by far the most popular of the streaming TV platforms.
-Not only does the company sell its own streaming sticks, set-top boxes and soundbars, but the OS is pre-installed on a ton of smart TVs.
+The Roku OS is by far the most popular of the streaming TV platforms in the US.
+Not only does the company sell its own streaming sticks, set-top boxes, and soundbars, but the OS is pre-installed on a ton of smart TVs.

 Read more: Best Roku channels

 We start our list by checking out Roku’s own content channel.
-It offers tons of free streaming movies and TV shows, plus some live TV news, sports and channels as well.
+It offers tons of free streaming movies and TV shows, plus some live TV news, sports, and channels as well.
 You will likely find a great movie or show to watch.
 In addition, you can sign up for other premium services in the Roku channel, like Starz, Showtime, and others.
 You can even watch selected episodes from these premium services for free via the channel.
-Starting May 20, it will also be the new home to content that was previously available on the now shut down streaming service Quibi, under the name Roku Originals.
+Recently, it added its own exclusive content to the service under the name Roku Originals.
+That includes shows that were previously available on the now shut down streaming service Quibi.

 Price: Starting at $8.99 a month

 Netflix started the video streaming trend, and it remains the biggest premium service with over 200 million subscribers worldwide.
-The Netflix Roku channel allows you to access the service and all of its exclusive series and movies, with tons more original content being added every month.
+The Netflix Roku channel allows you to access the service and its exclusive series and movies, adding tons more original content every month.

 Price: $7.99 a month

 While it doesn’t have a ton of original content (yet), Disney Plus has lots of great classic and more recent movies and TV shows from the vast Disney library (with a few 20th Century Fox titles thrown in for good measure).
-The family-friendly service is slowly building up its original content library, include the first two seasons of the hit Star Wars show The Mandalorian.
-2021 will be an even bigger year for the service, with several Marvel Cinematic Universe series debuting, and much more.
+The family-friendly service is slowly building up its original content library, including the first two seasons of the hit Star Wars show The Mandalorian, several Marvel Cinematic Universe series, and much more.
 It’s a must for your Roku channels list.